neverRare/butter/doc/language/struct.md

 # Struct

 Struct value is a collection of field whose fields are pairs of name and another value.
-Unlike other languages, you can create struct value on the fly without having to specify its type.

 ```butter
 car = (